dochihung2909/Lofi.co-React-App/README.md

 # Getting Started with Lofi.co React App

-This project was created by HungTS.
-I cloned this website to share with my friend and practice ReactJS library to create SPA website.
-This is a website for who want to study with lofi music, it also supports with Spotify and Youtube music `(Coming soon 🔮🔮)`.
+Hello, my name is HungTS, and I created this website.
+I cloned it to share with my friends and to practice using the ReactJS library to create a SPA website.
+This website is designed for people who want to study when listening to lofi music.
+It also supports Spotify and Youtube music `(Coming soon 🔮🔮)`.

 Have a nice day 👌👌👌

 ## Available Scripts